barry-ran/QtScrcpy/README.md

 ## Learn

 If you are interested in it and want to learn how it works but do not know how to get started, you can choose to purchase my recorded video lessons.
-It details the development architecture and the development process of the entire software, and help you develop QtScrcpy from scratch.
+It details the development architecture and the development process of the entire software and helps you develop QtScrcpy from scratch.

 Course introduction：[https://blog.csdn.net/rankun1/article/details/87970523](https://blog.csdn.net/rankun1/article/details/87970523)